city. new york city

 It seems to me that there are only a handful of suggestions currently being offered (at least in New York) in response to the following question: What makes life worth living?

 Some believe that God alone adds meaning to life.
-Others develop a sense of happiness or devote themselves to artistic (/creative) expression.
-I have spent a substantial amount of my life devoted to each of these paths, and I believe that there is something important to learn from each.
+Others develop a sense of happiness or devote themselves to creative expression.
+I have spent a significant portion of my life devoted to each of these paths, and I believe that there is something important to learn from each.

 But then there’s love.
 “All you need is love,” the Beatles tell us.
 Or, as the poet Sophocles recorded 2500 years ago: “One word frees us of all the weight and pain in life.
 That word is love.”
 Perhaps my personal favorite is Paul the Apostle’s simple equation: “God is love.”
 I believe he meant this quite literally.